HarvestersCrew/CorpusHarvester/doc/api_json.md

 ### string_appends

 Same as `string_prepends` but to append value at the end of the response.
 First in array will be the first value appended, and so on.

+### description

+Description of the parameter.
+Only useful on relevant parameters or to describe what they are for.

+*ex.:* `"This parameter is used to do something"`

 ## Typical and magic names to use